utisz/compound-cities/README.md

 		- Sutton
 		- Waltham Forest

-This repository aims to collect boundary polygons for such cities.
+This repository aims to collect boundary polygons for such compound cities.
 Currently it contains administrative data for:

 - New York City
 - London